myxplor/nested_filter/README.md

 [![GitHub stars](https://img.shields.io/github/stars/treble37/nested_filter.svg)](https://github.com/treble37/nested_filter/stargazers)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/treble37/nested_filter/master/LICENSE)

+# Forked from "treble37/nested_filter"

+Made a small change to allow it to handle structs.

+May need to rebase at a later date

 ## The Problem

 You have a nested map (or a struct that you converted to a nested map) and you want to remove ALL the keys with specific values such as nil.